Alfred A. Cave: Academic career

 Cave taught at four universities: the City College of New York, the University of Utah, the University of Florida, and the University of Toledo.
 He served as the Director of the Honors College and Dean of the College of Humanities at the University of Utah.

 From 1973 to 1990, he served as the Dean of the College of Arts and Sciences at the University of Toledo.
-Returning to full-time teaching and research, he served as Professor of History at Toledo until 2007 and is now Professor Emeritus of History.
-He remains active in research and publication.
+Returning to full-time teaching and research, he served as professor of history at Toledo until 2007.